aharishsundhar/gitcommitactions/README.md

 # gitcommitactions

+this command to check file          commit change file options

 Previous answer (by @pozil) fetches full repository and it may be slow on big repositories.
 My solution is to fetch with depth 1 by using actions/checkout and fetch later manually.
 Also my solution works for both Pull Requests and normal pushes to branches.

 on: [push, pull_request]